Frequently Asked Questions

 If you choose slow mode, the Session application runs in the background and periodically polls its swarm (see What is a swarm) for new messages.
 If a new message is found, it is presented to you as a local notification on your device.

 These exposures are fairly minimal, Google will likely already know your device’s IP address through telemetry data or other applications on your device using push notifications.
-Registration of your Session ID and unique push notification token to the OPTF push notification server is necessary for detection and signaling of new messages and is low impact as registration occurs using onion requests meaning your Session ID and push notification token are never tied to any real world identifier (such as your IP address).
+Registration of your Account ID and unique push notification token to the STF push notification server is necessary for detection and signalling of new messages and is low impact as registration occurs using onion requests, meaning your Account ID and push notification token are never tied to any real world identifier (such as your IP address).

-When using fast mode neither Google nor the OPTF can see the contents of your messages, who you’re talking to, or exactly when messages are sent or received.
+When using fast mode neither Google nor the STF can see the contents of your messages, who you’re talking to, or exactly when messages are sent or received.

 iOS